mainlp/mainlp.github.io/_pages/thesis.md

 cleaned, and analyzed using NLP techniques to examine various aspects or features of interest such as stance, sentiment, the extraction of key players, etc. References:
 [Luo et al., 2020](https://aclanthology.org/2020.findings-emnlp.296v2.pdf), [Stede & Patz, 2021](https://aclanthology.org/2021.nlp4posimpact-1.2.pdf), [Vaid et al., 2022](https://aclanthology.org/2022.acl-srw.35.pdf). **Level: BSc or MSc**.
-- *Better Benchmarks / Mining for Errors in Annotated Datasets*.
+- :hourglass_flowing_sand:  *Better Benchmarks / Mining for Errors in Annotated Datasets*.
 Benchmark datasets are essential in empirical research, but even widely-used annotated datasets contain mistakes, as annotators inevitably make mistakes (e.g. annotation inconsistencies).
 There are several lines of work in this direction.
 On the one side,